 If you are buying a used vehicle, you should ALWAYS check the buyer’s guide, which dealerships are required by federal law to display on used vehicles that are for sale.
 If the guide shows that the vehicle is covered under a dealer warranty, this means you are protected in two major ways if the vehicle turns out to be a lemon.

-For one, you may be protected during the warranty period very similarly to how you would be if the car was brand new.
-If a certain component of the vehicle fails and impairs your safety or the functionality of the car, the dealer may be required by law to fix it within a reasonable number of attempts or offer you a lemon buyback.
+For one, you may be protected during the dealer warranty period very similar to an original manufacturer warranty.
+If a certain component of the vehicle fails and impairs your safety or the functionality of the car, the dealer may be required by law to fix it within a reasonable number of attempts – or offer you a lemon buyback.